Conundrum Charitable Trust

 The Trustees may make awards of up to £5,000 per annum per applicant.

 Successful applicants may re-apply for further funding twice (three separate applications in total).
+However, applicants are limited to one application per cycle; the Trustees will not accept multiple applications within the same cycle, even if they relate to separate projects.
 To be successful for further funding, the Trustees will be looking to see development of the charity or an application relating to a new project.
 Repeat applications for projects which have been funded previously will not be considered further unless the Trustees are provided with evidence of growth.

 Restrictions